jmarquesOT/sentilo-docs-test/docs/catalog_and_maps/map_viewers.rst

 The configuration is in :literal:`/sentilo-catalog-web/src/main/resources/properties/sentilo-catalog.conf`.

-Example of using Google Maps provider (you must provide the Google Maps Key:
+Example of using Google Maps provider (you must provide the Google Maps Key):

 ::